Zack Short Player Props: Tigers vs. Marlins

 Marlins Pitching Rankings

-- The lefty last appeared on Friday against the Colorado Rockies, when he went three innings, allowing six earned runs while giving up seven hits.
+- The left-hander's most recent time out came on Sunday against the Colorado Rockies, when he tossed seven innings, surrendering one earned run while giving up four hits.

-- The 25-year-old has an ERA of 4.32, with 10 strikeouts per nine innings, in 20 games this season.
-Opposing hitters have a .262 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.